The Nerd (play): Plot

 What Willum and Tansy never learn is that "Rick Steadman" is not actually Rick Steadman, the brave man who risked his own life to save Willum.
 The intruder is actually an actor, Kemp Hall, who was persuaded by Axel to impersonate Rick Steadman in order to make Willum understand his real priorities.
 Kemp, playing the nerd, drives Willum almost to (comical) violence as he becomes increasingly impossible to live with.
 Kemp has also, in the character of a man named Red Graham, been leaving phone messages for Willum, asking him to build a housing estate in Alexandria, Virginia; Axel points out to Willum that this is very close to Washington, D.C., and therefore very close to where Tansy is moving.

 At the climax, Willum finally finds what Tansy calls the "gumption" to order Rick out of his home.
 He declares that he will leave for Alexandria the next day and "court Tansy till she cracks."
 Tansy agrees that it is a good plan, and the two of them go out for some dinner.
 Axel is alone in the room and calls Kemp to say, "I think we did it, babe...I think a hundred percent."
-Kemp joins him: no longer the klutzy Rick, now an urbane, intelligent man.
+Kemp joins him; no longer the klutzy Rick, he is now an urbane, intelligent man.
 Kemp wonders what the real Rick Steadman is like, and Axel says, "Nice fella, probably."
 Kemp, who has made Willum's life hell for weeks, says, "Not a bad fellow, your friend Willum."
 Axel provides the theme of the play when he replies, "He's all right.
 He just needed to have his life interfered with a little, that's all."